thunderbird2009/qna-langchain-openai/README.md

 - - Either provides a final answer, that is output to user.
 - - Or go to step 1, then the process repeats.

+## Datasets
-## data/:
+data/:
-t-2.csv is a scaped product catalog of a toy e-commerce website. taobao-shop1.csv is scraped product catalog from a taobao shop.
+- t-2.csv is a scaped product catalog of a toy e-commerce website.
+- taobao-shop1.csv is scraped product catalog from a taobao shop.
+CustomerSupportFAQs/:  customer support FQAs in text format opensourced from EBay.

 ## Prepare data stores for retrieval
 - python prepare-prod-store.py --prod-csv=data/t-2.csv --prod-embedding-store=run/prod-embeddings